SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 The study of phonemes is typically called phonology, not phonemics.
 The study of phrasemes is typically called phraseology, not phrasemics.
-Semantics is the more common term for semics.
+Semantics is the more common term for sememics or semics.
-Lexicology is the more common term for lexics.
+Lexicology is the more common term for lexemics or lexics.

 ### features